-The United States has different restrictions and guidelines regarding financial and money matters.
+The United States may have different restrictions and guidelines regarding financial and money matters than your home country.
 It is better to exchange your currency in your own country and bring U.S. dollars.
-Not every bank in the U.S. offers foreign currency conversion for each currency and will depend on which currency you have.
+Not every bank in the U.S. offers the conversion for each foreign currency - it will depend on which currency you have.
 You can bring as much money as you want to the U.S., but if it is more than \$10,000, you will need to report it to customs.
-You can also bring traveler's card and traveler's cheque and use them before opening bank accounts.
+You can also bring a traveler's card and traveler's cheque and use them before opening bank accounts.
 Please check the latest regulation on how much money you can get (in cash and forex cards).

-Recommendation: Once you check the regulation, please bring enough cash (\$U.S. Denominations) or some equivalent.
+Recommendation: Once you check the regulation, please bring enough cash (U.S. Dollars) or some equivalent.
 There is sometimes a delay in overseas fund transfers and a bank hold on International Checks.
 If you do decide to bring a check please ensure that it is a certified Cashier's Check or something that a bank in the U.S. will accept with little or no delay.
 Holds normally last 5 to 15 business days, depending on the origin.